 Forget about Starbucks

 Do work at a local cafe, not Starbucks.
+It's often more expensive abroad, anyway.
 You'll find plenty of the famous chain once you return home, so use this opportunity to make friends with the local haunt.
-Chances are, your daily espresso will be a lot cheaper at the neighborhood cafe than at Starbucks, and you never know what perks might come from becoming a regular.

 Avoid €8 drinks